 Many bystanders become victims of chase-related accidents, as well as those who are eluding and fleeing from the police.
 According to USA Today’s analysis, bystanders and passengers in cars that were involved in chases make up almost 50% of all people who died in police pursuits from 1979 to 2013.

 High-speed police chases can result in fatalities as well as horrific injuries, and not only for car occupants.
 Pedestrians or cyclists can fare even worse when they are struck during a high-speed police chase.
 Victims can suffer injuries such as traumatic brain injury, spinal cord injury, loss of limbs, and severe burns, to name just a few.

 If you have suffered serious injuries from a recent police chase accident, you may be able to pursue legal action.
 A lawyer may be able to help you navigate the process, save you time, and ensure you are on the right track to pursuing legal action.

-For a free legal consultation with a accidentss caused by police chase lawyer serving Sacramento, call 800-959-1444
+For a free legal consultation with a police chase accidents lawyer serving Sacramento, call 800-959-1444

 Getting Compensation for Your Damages

 You might think that obtaining compensation for your injuries and financial losses in an accident where you just happened to be a bystander should be relatively straightforward.
 Unfortunately, when it comes to police chase accidents, this is not necessarily the case.
 First, you will need to establish who is liable for your damages.

 A suspect in a police chase is trying to get away from law enforcement.
 Therefore, they may be taking risks to evade the officers, such as driving at excessive speeds, running red lights, or displaying other reckless driving behaviors.